Contra (album): In popular culture

 The song "Cousins" was used in various media, such as Peter Rabbit, Tony Hawk: Shred, Pro Evolution Soccer 2011, and The Kids are All Right.
+The song "Taxi Cab" was used in a scene in the movie Paper Towns.

 Critical reception

 Contra received acclaim from music critics.
 Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, reported an average score of 81 based on 39 reviews, described as "universal acclaim".
-Dave Simpson of The Guardian stated that Contra "will probably be among this year's most played and most joyful tunes."
 Spin's Jon Dolan wrote that "the balance of classical, rock, and world instrumentation, cagey rhythms, and stunning prettiness isn't just architecturally resplendent, it's reassuringly sweet and strangely moving."
+AllMusic critic Heather Phares praised the album's "inspired juxtapositions," stating that the band "make Auto-Tune and real live guitars, Mexican drinks, Jamaican riffs and Upper West Side strings belong together."
 Paul Stokes of NME described Vampire Weekend as "one of the most unique bands on the planet."
+Dave Simpson of The Guardian stated that the 10 tracks of Contra "will probably be among this year's most played and most joyful tunes."
 The A.V.
 Club called it "a career statement, one that’s letting the world know that these Columbia University preps have more than just a fleeting interest in world music," and added that the band "continues to be Talking Heads’ heir apparent, with a good amount of Smiths-like literate pop thrown in."

 On December 1, 2010, it was announced that Contra was nominated for a Grammy for "Best Alternative Music Album".
 Contra was ranked number 6 on Rolling Stone's list of the 30 Best Albums of 2010.
 Pitchfork placed it at number 6 on its list "The Top 50 Albums of 2010".
 Consequence of Sound named it the best album of 2010.

+In October 2025, Paste ranked the album at number 235 on their "250 Greatest Albums of the 21st Century So Far" list, writing: "More than a decade later, not one song off the album has been forgotten; each has taken a life of its own, equally beloved by fans, proving Contra‘s staying power."

 Commercial performance

-It is the band's first album to reach number one on the Billboard 200, and the 12th independently-distributed album in history to reach the number one spot on the Billboard 200 since Nielsen Soundscan began recording data in 1991, while also being the first independent artist to have done so without ever having signed with a major label, after already established rock bands Radiohead and Pearl Jam and before Arcade Fire's The Suburbs.
-The album sold 124,000 copies in its first week and was awarded Gold by the RIAA on November 21, 2011 which means it has sold over 500,000 units in the US alone.
+It is the band's first album to reach number one on the Billboard 200, and the 12th independently distributed album in history to reach the number one spot on the Billboard 200 since Nielsen Soundscan began recording data in 1991, while also being the first independent artist to have done so without ever having signed with a major label, after already established rock bands Radiohead and Pearl Jam and before Arcade Fire's The Suburbs.
+The album sold 124,000 copies in its first week and was awarded Gold by the RIAA on November 21, 2011, which means it has sold over 500,000 units in the US alone.
 In 2010.
 It was awarded a diamond certification from the Independent Music Companies Association which indicated sales of at least 250,000 copies throughout Europe.